MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 ## Use a 1Qbit solver

- The 1Qbit solver uses a path-relinking solver.
+ For the 1Qbit provider, we'll use the path-relinking solver.
 You can find documentation on this solver and the other available solvers in the [1Qbit provider reference](xref:microsoft.quantum.providers.optimization.1qbit).

 ```py